Yuen Long New Town

 Yuen Long New Town is a new town in the northwest New Territories, Hong Kong.
 It was developed from the traditional market town of Yuen Long Town (元朗市) from the late 1970s onwards.

-As it is located in the centre of Yuen Long Plain, the town occupies the best location for villages in the surrounding area to sell their crops and fish.
+As it is located in the centre of the Yuen Long Plain, the town occupies the best location for surrounding villages to sell their crops and fish.

 To the west is Ping Shan, south Shap Pat Heung, east Kam Tin, and north Nam Sang Wai.

 History

 Yuen Long Town was a traditional market town in the area also known as Yuen Long San Hui today, within the Yuen Long District in the New Territories.
-The market town and the adjacent Long Ping Estate, Yuen Long Industrial Estate, Tong Tau Industrial Area, YOHO Town, etc. developed into the Yuen Long New Town in the 1970s and early 1980s.
+The market town and the adjacent Long Ping Estate, Yuen Long Industrial Estate, Tong Tau Industrial Area, Yoho Town, etc. developed into the Yuen Long New Town in the 1970s and early 1980s.

-The Hong Kong Government first put Yuen Long New Town on the list of new towns in 1972 and planned several large-scale housing estates.
-The first development started in 1974.
+The Hong Kong Government first put Yuen Long New Town on the list of new towns in 1972 and planned several large-scale housing estates, the first of which started development in 1974.
 In 1978, Yuen Long New Town was put on the list of second generation new towns.
 It served as a secondary administrative centre.

 Although the new town started in the 1970s, it was developed much more slowly compared to the other new towns due to its long distance from urban Kowloon.
-Commuters needed to travel via other areas like Tuen Mun or Shek Kong with no rail transport.
-With the rapid development of an adjacent new town, Tin Shui Wai New Town, in the 1980s, the road network was drastically improved by the late 1990s.
-It was not until late 2003 that the West Rail line was completed.
+Commuters needed to travel via other areas like Tuen Mun or Shek Kong solely by road transport.
+With the rapid development of an adjacent new town, Tin Shui Wai New Town, in the 1980s, the road network was drastically improved by the late 1990s, although it was not until late 2003 that the West Rail line was completed which connected the new towns of Northwestern Hong Kong by rail to the rest of Hong Kong.
 These improvements spurred new waves of town development in the 2000s.

 Public housing

-Under government plans, the western new town is mainly residential.
+Under government plans, the western part of the new town is mainly residential.
 There are three public housing estates (including one Interim Housing) in the area.

 Industry

-Industry is concentrated on the North side of Yuen Long New Town, namely Yuen Long Industrial Estate and Tung Tau Industrial Area.
-These areas are managed by the Hong Kong Science and Technology Park.
-Only new and improved companies can operate in the area.
+Industry is concentrated on the north side of Yuen Long New Town, namely within Yuen Long Industrial Estate and Tung Tau Industrial Area.
+These areas are managed by the Hong Kong Science and Technology Parks, only new and improved companies are allowed to operate in this area.

 Recreation

-Yuen Long Park is located southwest of the town with pagoda, accompanied with Yuen Long Stadium, Yuen Long Theatre and Yuen Long Swimming Pool.
-This area is a less bustling region within the town.
+Yuen Long Park is located southwest of the town with a pagoda, accompanied by Yuen Long Stadium, Yuen Long Theatre and Yuen Long Swimming Pool.
+This area is less bustling than other parts of the new town.